roncampbell/NICAR2022/Visualizing data with R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/BlackCountyMap1.png)

 Our map could do with a title and a neater background.
+Last time we used theme_classic as our background; this time, we'll use a different theme.

 <code>ggplot(ga_race_map) +
   geom_sf(aes(fill = Black_per)) +